EB-5 Visas – Immigration Through Investment

 - Maintain the number of existing employees at no less than the pre-investment level for a period of at least two years, where the capital investment is being made in a "troubled business," which is a business that has been in existence for at least two years and that has lost 20 percent of its net worth over the past 12 to 24 months.

 Once the requisite forms are filed and the EB-5 Visa application is approved the foreign investor and his/her dependents may obtain status as a conditional resident.

 Eligible investors with condition residence for two years may apply for removal of conditions and obtain lawful permanent residence.
 The applications must be filed within 90 days before the second anniversary of the foreign investors admission to the United States as a conditional resident.

 Please visit the links below to obtain general information on other immigrant visa categories:

 Contact our US Immigration Attorneys for Applying to the EB5 Visa Program

-If you are interested in obtaining or learning more about the EB-5 Investment Visa program, please contact our experienced and knowledgeable immigration attorneys at NeJame Law.
+If you are interested in obtaining or learning more about the EB-5 Investment Visa program, please contact our experienced and knowledgeable immigration attorneys at NeJame Law in Central Florida.
 We are committed and honored to assist you with all of your immigration needs.
 We can be reached 7 days a week at (407) 500-0000.
-You may also send us an e-mail at Immigration@NeJameLaw.com or complete the online form provided on this page and we will contact you shortly.
+You may also send us an e-mail at Immigration@NeJameLaw.com or fill out our online form.